Research Vessel Uthörn

 Pursuing coastal research – climate- neutrally

-After four decades in service to coastal research, in 2023 the AWI replaced the Uthörn (commissioned in 1982) with an innovatively designed successor.
+After four decades in service to coastal research, in 2023 the AWI replaces the Uthörn with an innovatively designed successor.
 The AWI’s new research vessel sets new standards for environmental protection at sea.
 The Uthörn is the world’s first seaworthy ship powered by green methanol, which allows it to sail the North Sea virtually CO2-neutrally.
 In addition, the Uthörn is highly efficient when it comes to heating and cooling: it is the first-ever ship to utilise a water-to-water heat pump, which needs only a fifth of the energy required for a conventional boiler.

 The first seaworthy ship powered by green methanol